liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/11-portlet-ids/01-fully-qualified-portlet-ids-intro.markdown

 [TOC levels=1-4]

-Below is a listing of the portlet IDs for the default portlets in @product@.
+Below is a listing of the portlet IDs for the default portlets in @sharepoint@.
 You can use these IDs to embed portlets in your theme's [sitemap](/docs/7-2/frameworks/-/knowledge_base/f/defining-portlets-in-a-sitemap).